 These couches have no annoying metal armrests, allowing anyone bigger than a child to stretch out from head to toe, it’s the closest you’ll come to a Posturepedic mattress at the airport.

-With security only closed between 02:30am and 04:30am at the International Terminal, you won’t have long to wait until you can venture through to the other side.
+With security only closed between 01:30am and 04:45am at the International Terminal, you won’t have long to wait until you can venture through to the other side.
+Tip: make sure you check in first before heading through security (check in opens three hours prior to international flights).

 If you've found yourself checked in, through security and passport control on Level 3 Departures with hours to spare, catch up on some z's on the sun lounges before you head down the concourse to Gate 82 - 87.